tbrowder/FontFactory-TT/README.md

 ### User fonts

-For convenience, you may want to create a another list to associate your oft-used fonts with a short alias.
+For convenience, you may want to use another list to associate your oft-used fonts with a short alias.
 That is done by creating a file named `$HOME/.fontfactory/my-fonts.list`.
+(An empty list is created during installation if it doesn't already exist.)

 The file should look something like this: